 The Company reviews its long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Recoverability is measured by comparing the carrying amount to the future net cash flows that the assets are expected to generate.
+Recoverablity is measured by comparing the carrying amount to the future net cash flows that the assets are expected to generate.
 If said assets are considered to be impaired, the impairment that would be recognized is measured by the amount by which the carrying amount of the assets exceeds the projected discounted future net cash flows arising from the asset.
-There have been \$0.3 million of impairments of long-lived assets to date.
+There has been no intangible asset impairment charges during the years ended December 31, 2023 and 2021.
+There has been \$0.3 million of intangible asset impairment charges during the year ended December 31, 2022.